1950s American automobile culture: NASCAR

 The National Association for Stock Car Auto Racing (NASCAR) is the second most popular spectator sports in the United States behind the National Football League (NFL).
-It was incorporated on February 21, 1948, by Bill France, Sr. and built its roots in the 1950s.
-Two years later in 1950 the first asphalt "superspeedway", Darlington Speedway, was opened in South Carolina, and the sport saw dramatic growth during the 1950s.
+It was incorporated on February 21, 1948, by Bill France Sr. and built its roots in the 1950s.
+Two years later in 1950 the first asphalt "superspeedway", Darlington Raceway, was opened in South Carolina, and the sport saw dramatic growth during the 1950s.
 Because of the tremendous success of Darlington, construction began of a 2+1/2 mi, high-banked superspeedway near Daytona Beach, which is still in use.

 The Cup Series was started in 1949, with Jim Roper winning the first series.
 By 2008, the most prestigious race in the series, the Daytona 500 had attracted more than 17 million television viewers.
 Dynasties were born in the 1950s with racers like Lee Petty (father of Richard Petty, grandfather of Kyle Petty) and Buck Baker (father of Buddy Baker).

 NASCAR, and stock car racing in general, has its roots in bootlegging during Prohibition.
 Junior Johnson was one of many bootleggers who took part in the sport during the 1950s, equally well known for his arrest in 1955 for operating his father's moonshine still as he is for his racing success.
 He ended up spending a year in an Ohio prison, but soon returned to the sport before retiring as a driver in 1966.